zeckdude/code-references/javascript/objects.md

 ## Objects

 #### Notes
-When an object is created, it automatically inherits pre-defined properties and methods that exist on the `Object` object from which it extends.
+When an object is created, it automatically inherits pre-defined properties and methods that exist on the object from which it was instantiated(via a constructor or Object.create()) as well as on the `Object` object from which every object extends.
 Every object has a `__proto__` property, which is a pointer to the object from which it extended.
 When drilling down into it, it is possible to see the properties and methods that are available via inheritance.
 The object that is being referenced by the `__proto__` property is known as a **prototype object**.
 Inherited properties and methods are passed to their children via the **prototype chain**.

+##### Guidelines to follow
+1. Constructors should be used to deal with initialization.
+2. Prototypes should contain shared properties and methods that remain constant.
+3. To differentiate an instance's properties from the prototype's properties (which it inherits), the desired properties need to be assigned on the instance itself.

-##### Create an instance of an object using [Object.create()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/create)
+##### Create an instance of an object using [Object.create()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/create).
+*The object that gets created inherits all properties and methods within its prototype chain.
+If properties or methods on any objects, that it inherits from, changes then those will change for this object as well.*
 ```js
 var person = {
   getName: function() {